Elie Aron Cohen

 After World War II, Elie Cohen remarried a Jewish woman.
 They have two children, a daughter and a son.

 Elie Cohen is the author of a number of books about the Holocaust.
 The first of these was the Ph.D. thesis on which he graduated on 11 March 1952, at Utrecht State University (supervisor: H.C.
 Rümke, professor of psychiatry).
 The book (in Dutch) was entitled "The German Concentration Camp — a medical and psychological study", and it was one of the first scientific descriptions of what had happened in killing centres such as Auschwitz.
 It also provided an analysis of the psychology of the SS-men who manned these camps and of their victims: the prisoners.
 At that time there was little interest in the Netherlands in recounting these events, but surprisingly the thesis was much in demand.
 It was later translated into English, Swedish and Japanese.

 Elie Cohen went on to write a number of books and publications about extermination camps such as Auschwitz and Sobibor and their survivors.
 He was instrumental in obtaining official recognition in the Netherlands of the "post-concentration camp syndrome" from which many survivors came to suffer in their later years.

+A bridge over the Van Starkenborgh Canal near the town of Aduard, where he lived and worked, was named after Cohen in 2023.